-This call was the second of nine from the EPSRC Network Plus in Human Data Interaction (HDI), and it funded three projects:
+This theme, led by Matthew Chalmers (U. Glasgow), was the second of nine from the EPSRC Network Plus in Human Data Interaction (HDI) to run.
+It has funded three projects, as described below:

 More-than-Human: data interactions in the smart city

 The overarching aim of the project is to design data interactions in the smart city for more inclusive and sustainable urban cohabitation.
 This is aimed at expanding the ways that interaction is understood.
 More-than-human interactions, including data interactions, are ways of extending the notion of ‘smartness’ in cities and addressing some of the shortcomings of how design directs attention to interactions of some types but not others.
 Our specific aims are: to develop new ways to include more-than-human entities that are essential for urban flourishing, such as animals, plants and insects, and de-centre the human in data interactions in smart cities; to find new roles that data could have across future urban interactions that better account for the interdependencies that constitute more-than-human smart cities; and to broaden our perspectives of urban sustainability beyond the dominant top-down, modernist, efficiency-led and behavioural-change narratives typical in human-centred perspectives of data within smart cities.

 Dr. Poonam Yadav (University of York) et al.